-Nicolas Lancret, six years younger than Watteau, was like him a pupil of Claude Gillot and one of the first French painters of genre painting and particularly of "fêtes galantes", typical of the 18th century art and of the "douceur de vivre" whose Talleyrand would deplore, a century later, the loss.
-More realistic and sensual, less dreamy than Watteau from whom he was first inspired, appreciated by the courts of Versailles as well as Potsdam, his premature death in 1743 marked the end of a genre that would only really revive, in a new way, with Fragonard.
+Nicolas Lancret, six years younger than Watteau, was like him a pupil of Claude Gillot and one of the first French masters of genre painting and particularly of "fêtes galantes", so typical of 18th century art and the "douceur de vivre" that Talleyrand, a century later, would so deeply regret.
+He was more realistic and sensual, less dreamy than Watteau from whom he first drew inspiration, and much appreciated at the courts of Versailles and Potsdam, his premature death in 1743 marking the end of a genre that would only truly revive, in a new way, with Fragonard.

-His biographer Ballot de Sovot describes him as drawing "on the spot" : "He only saw models during his walks ; and he often left his friends and went to a viewpoint to draw a group or a figure that he liked" (Éloge de Monsieur Lancret, peintre du roi, 1743).
-The technique of this drawing is typical of the artist in his maturity : the red chalk applied briskly but with measure, sometimes bold but light, sometimes thin and more pronounced.
+His biographer Ballot de Sovot describes Lancret drawing "on the spot" : "He saw nothing but models on his walks ; and he often left his friends and went to a viewpoint to draw a group or a figure that he liked." (Éloge de Monsieur Lancret, peintre du roi, 1743).
+This drawing’s technique is typical of the artist in his mature years: the red chalk applied briskly but with measure, at times broad and light, at times sharper and stronger.

-It is difficult to say if he met this elegant woman in a park, or if she posed in the studio.
-In any case, we can recognize her, line for line, adorned in pink and yellow, in one of Lancret's most attractive paintings, Éloge d'une statue de marbre (Praise for a Marble Statue - Rome, Galleria Nazionale Barberini) known today under the clumsy title Le Persan et la statue and dated 1728.
+Difficult to say whether he met this elegant woman in a park or if she posed in the studio.
+In any case one can recognize her, line for line, adorned in pink and yellow, in one of Lancret's most attractive paintings, Éloge d'une statue de marbre (Praise for a Marble Statue - Rome, Galleria Nazionale Barberini) known today under the clumsy title Le Persan et la Statue and dated 1728.

-In 1737, the critic Cousin de Contamine described it : "Next to the Persian is a young and graceful French woman.
-Her head is raised and turned towards the statue which she looks at with as much satisfaction, but with less astonishment.
-She holds in her right hand her open fan which she puts in front of her eyes to protect them from too much light.
-And with the other hand she raises her taffeta skirt to let see her petticoat" (Descriptions raisonnées de quelques ouvrages de peinture et de sculpture, 1737).
+As the critic Cousin de Contamine described it in 1737 : "Next to the Persian is a young and graceful French woman.
+Her head is raised and turns towards the statue which she is looking at with as much satisfaction as he does, if less astonishment.
+In her right hand she holds her open fan which she puts in front of her eyes to protect them from too much light.
+With the other hand she raises her taffeta skirt to let see her petticoat."
+(Descriptions raisonnées de quelques ouvrages de peinture et de sculpture, 1737).

-She shows more, in the dialectic movement of the two hands : one protecting the face, the other uncovering the foot, a part of the female anatomy that was ignored in the century of Louis XIV, but which, from the Regency period, is visible under the ample dresses and whose erotic value will only increase later.
-We think obviously of La Jarretière (The Garter) by Jean-François de Troy (New-York, Metropolitain Museum), which predates L'Éloge d'une statue de marbre by four years and which Lancret, probably, was familiar with.
+Not just her petticoat… The dialectic movement of the two hands, one protecting the face, the other uncovering the foot, reveals a part of the female anatomy which after being largely ignored during Louis XIV’s reign became more and more visible under the ample dresses of the French Regency and whose erotic value would steadily rise thereafter.
+We can think in this respect of La Jarretière by Jean-François de Troy (NewYork, Metropolitan Museum), which predates L'Éloge d'une statue de marbre by four years and which Lancret was probably familiar with.

-Concerning this statue, it is Le Soldat bandant son arc (The Soldier Bending his Bow - Paris, Musée du Louvre) by Jacques Bousseau (1681-1740).
-Bousseau had offered a "model" to Lancret, who had then composed the painting as a gift to him.
+As for the statue, it is Le Soldat bandant son arc (The Soldier Bending his Bow - Paris, Musée du Louvre) by Jacques Bousseau (1681-1740) Bousseau had offered a "model" to Lancret, who then composed the painting as a gift to him.

-This sketch of an admirer of art – "This woman may indicate that there are still true connoisseurs among us", continues the commentator – we can admire it in our turn as a reflection of the curiosity, the civility, the sensuality of the Enlightenment.
+This sketch of an art lover – "This woman may mean that there are still true connoisseurs among us", commented the critic of the time – is now ours to enjoy as a reflection of the curiosity, civility and sensuality of the Age of Enlightenment.